 9. Reduce Stress

-If you have H. pylori, stress only makes symptoms worse.
+If you have Helicobacter pylori, stress only makes symptoms worse.
 (30) Plus, people with anxiety and high amounts of stress have shown poorer immune functioning, higher than normal rates of H. pylori infections and stomach inflammation/stomach ulcers.
 (31) Make sure to incorporate more stress relievers into your life on a daily basis.
 Some great ideas include deep breathing, yoga, tai chi, acupuncture and meditation.

 H. pylori Prevention

 - Safe Drinking Water: It may sound too simple or silly for someone living in a developed country where we, thankfully, don’t have a hard time finding clean drinking water, but it’s very important for everyone, old and young, to only drink water from a clean, safe source.
 Drinking contaminated water is one of the main ways that you can contract H. pylori.
 So, even if you live in a developed country, remember this when you’re traveling abroad.

 - Practice Good Hygiene: Always wash your hands before you eat and, of course, after going to the bathroom.
 I also highly recommend not sharing utensils, glasses, etc. with strangers, friends or even family members since direct contact with infected saliva is one of the main causes of an H. pylori infection.

 - Eat Properly Prepared Food: Because food can also become contaminated with H. pylori bacteria, make sure that you eat food items that are cooked thoroughly and safely under clean conditions.

 If you suspect that you may have a Helicobacter pylori infection, then it is definitely worth getting a H. pylori test as soon as you can.